simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

    - Click on the **"Windows Sandbox"** application to open it.
    - The Sandbox will launch in a separate window, providing you with a secure environment to run untrusted applications or test software.

 While running applications in Windows Sandbox, keep in mind that the Sandbox environment is isolated and designed to discard any changes made inside it.
-Therefore, it's crucial to save your files or data outside of the Sandbox if you need to retain them.
+Therefore, you need to save your files or data outside of the Sandbox if you need to retain them.

 Windows Sandbox is an effective tool for testing unknown software, opening suspicious files, or exploring potentially risky websites.
 It adds an extra layer of protection by ensuring that any malicious activity or unwanted changes are confined within the Sandbox and do not impact your main operating system.